Loganhl/1600-Final/README.md

 This is a comprehensive guide on techniques and practice to prevent your databases from SQL Injection, a highly common method of cyber attacks that can steal, manipulate, and destroy data.

-The target audience for this guide are developers who have a general or beginning understanding of SQL database management, SQL Queries, and programming who wish to understand SQL injection and it's effects as well as ways to prevent it!
+The target audience for this guide are developers who have a general or beginning understanding of SQL database management, SQL Queries, and programming, who wish to understand SQL injection and it's effects as well as ways to prevent it!

 ---
 ### <ins>What is SQL Injection</ins><br>